OswaldVc/OswaldVc/README.md

   <img src="https://raw.githubusercontent.com/Souravdey777/Souravdey777/master/Card.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

-I am a Full-stack Mobile and Web Developer who is exploring Cloud :cloud: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:
+I am an electronic engineer, with extensive experience in the fields of networking, linux and who is exploring data analysis while the world facilitates the experience, I put at your disposal my engineering and design thinking skills. ;)

  🔭 I’m planning for a Project **Vision: ML-based System for Blinds**.